haschka/pdb2fasta/README.md

 The tool outlined in this article however has several quriks and fails on PDB files such as [7VWC](https://www.rcsb.org/structure/7VWC).
 Further might be better called pdb2fasta in bash,awk,sed,etc. than pdb2fasta in bash.
-As I kind of got fed up with it I thought it is time to join the pdb2fasta game and write my own.
+I thought it is time to join the pdb2fasta game and write my own.

 As such, here, a hopefully better, more standard conformant tool in C.